2025 Edition · Tech Jobs in Europe

 Germany

 Formal tone.
 Lebenslauf format expected.
-Certifications crucial.
-Photo optional but common for non-tech roles.
+Certifications are taken seriously.
+Photo optional but still common for non-tech roles.
+Thoroughness is rewarded.

 🇬🇧